Bhutan

 Preference utilisation and export diversification

 Preferential imports from Bhutan are highly concentrated on base metals, particularly iron and steel imports.
-These products account for about 97% of overall preferential imports.
-This suggests a relatively small level of export diversification.
+These products accounted for about 98% of overall preferential imports.
+They had a preference utilisation rate of close to 100% until 2022, which however dropped to 35% in 2023.
+EU imports of other product groups from Bhutan are insignificant.

 SUSTAINABLE DEVELOPMENT